Fiat Uno: Turbo i.e.

-In April 1985 the hot hatch version of the first series Uno – the Uno Turbo i.e. – was launched as a three-door only derivative.
+In April 1985, the hot hatch version of the first series Uno – the Uno Turbo i.e. – was launched as a three-door only derivative.
 The Turbo i.e. model used a Ritmo/Strada-derived 1.3 128-series engine with Bosch multi-point fuel injection, Magneti Marelli electronic ignition and a water-cooled IHI turbocharger with an intercooler to reduce intake air temperatures.
 Engine capacity was initially stated as 1299 cc but this was revised early on in production to 1301 cc.
 This change was a result of Italy's highway system allowing a higher speed limit to cars of more than 1300 cc.
 In both forms the engine offered 105 PS but owners report that the 1301 cc version was notably more responsive and had greater torque than the earlier 1299 cc unit.
 Cars built from 1985 to late 1987 were fitted with a Ritmo/Strada-derived five-speed gearbox.
 This was then replaced by a newly developed 'C510' five-speed gearbox, featuring a more durable differential and improved gearchange linkage.
 Ratios were unchanged between the two units.
-The Turbo reached 205 km/h, establishing it as one of the very fastest hot hatches of the 1980s.
+The Turbo reached 205 km/h, establishing it as one of the fastest hot hatches of the 1980s.